THE IMPORTANCE OF PRE-PLANNING A FUNERAL OR CREMATION SERVICE

 However, there are final expense options for the elderly that can be guaranteed to issue policies, so do not rule out obtaining funeral insurance if you are in your senior years.

 A family member is designated as a beneficiary to claim the policy and execute your final wishes.
-If you do not have a family member to assign to the policy, you can name a person you trust to carry out your final wishes.
+If you do not have a family member to assign to the policy, you can name someone you trust to fulfill your final wishes.

 Creating your own Final Wishes Funeral Plan